 All data and configuration is maintained without any change.
 The data will be accessible after cluster creation.

 Can you have platform VM in different regions?

-No, We require the Platform nodes to co-located be in the same site.
-Proxies can be geo-distributed
+No, we require the Platform nodes to co-located be in the same site.
+The collector servers can be geo-distributed.

 Can platform hosted on vSAN Stretch clusters (2 Datacenters …)?